timvanwolfswinkel/fork-cms-module-feedback-company/README.md

 * Insert the XML-feed in the module settings ([example](https://beoordelingen.feedbackcompany.nl/samenvoordeel/scripts/flexreview/getreviewxml.cfm?ws=2789&publishIDs=1&nor=3&publishDetails=1&publishOnHold=0&sort=desc&emlpass=test))
 * Insert the Review-URL in the module settings, you can find this in your account settings in the Feedback Company management tool.
 * Add the scoreboard widget to your page.

+## Improvements

+* Connect module with API key
+* Send automatic e-mails to users using the Fork CMS Profiles module
+* Review invitation reminder cronjob
+* List with users which have been invited or not
+* Simple e-mail template for invitation

 ## Support